fabiopauli/mistral/new-readme.md

 1. Check the `/help` command within the application
 2. Review this documentation
 3. Open an issue on the project repository

+## Acknowledgments

+- Thanks to all contributors and users for their support and feedback.
+- Special thanks to the Mistral AI team for their powerful models.

+## Changelog

+For a detailed list of changes, please see the [Changelog](CHANGELOG.md).

 ---